Is your phone stocked with Italian learning apps?

 Yes, you read that correctly.

-Each course comes with 20 online lessons comprising audio and video resources, pronunciation guides and a voice recording system, grammar references and more.
+Each course comes with 20 online lessons comprised of audio and video resources, pronunciation guides, a voice recording system, grammar references and more.

 There’s even an “ask-the-prof” service for those moments when you’re feeling lost in the language.

 If you’d like something more structured and don’t mind spending a little more, CyberItalian also offers students the option to take tutored courses or one-on-one private lessons to help perfect their accent and language skills.